Empathy

 SKILL/ CONCEPT TO UNDERSTAND

+For example, let us say you are married, and your partner has acted anxious and angry lately.
+They come home from work agitated, and tension between you runs high.
+Last night at dinner, they ruminated so much about their day at work that they barely spoke to you, and when they did talk it was to complain about their long commute.
 The non-empathetic response would be to snap at them, remind them that your commute is longer, and angrily respond when they don’t ask about your day.
 That might feel good to do in the moment, and it might be “true,” but is that response helpful?
 Would it make your relationship better?
 Would it improve your life or your partner’s life?
+No, it would not.
+Instead, it would make everything much, much worse.

 • Show your respect by hearing them out without sarcasm or rejection.
 If you feel yourself getting angry or annoyed, ask to take a break.
 Get a glass of water and drink it slowly to give yourself time to mindfully re-center yourself.

-Monday:
+• Monday:

 Tuesday: